 Student supervision begins when teachers are on duty 30 minutes before school begins.
 Students should arrive when supervision is available.
 Students with passes for tutoring, ESS, or special activities may be on campus at their assigned time.
+Once students arrive, they need to enter through the auditorium and/or gate near the Outback.
 Students must remain on school grounds and may not leave campus once they have arrived.